 What are Business Equipment Loans?

 Business equipment loans are when a lender gives you capital to cover the value of the equipment you’re looking to buy.
 You don’t need to offer any personal guarantee on the loan because the equipment itself is the collateral.
 It can be seized by the lender if you default on your payments.
-Depending on the equipment and lender in question, there may also be so-called “soft costs,” which are other fees associated with equipment, including delivery, installation, warranty, etc. Quite simply, it’s a loan to purchase equipment your business may need.
+Depending on the equipment and lender in question, there may also be so-called “soft costs,” which are other fees associated with equipment, including delivery, installation, warranty, etc.

-Leasing equipment is similar to renting it.
+Leasing equipment is similar to renting it and can be a great option for small business owners who need access to expensive tools and machinery but don't want to make a big upfront investment.
 You aren’t buying the equipment outright, but you are making payments to use it for a specific period.
 Leasing can be beneficial if you have limited capital upfront or need equipment that will likely need to be upgraded in a few years.
-This is the main benefit–flexibility.
-You will not be stuck with equipment that will go obsolete in a few years; you can even terminate the lease early in some cases.
-That freedom and flexibility come at a cost, though.
-More often than not, the regular lease payments add up to be more than the cost of buying the equipment outright.
+This is what makes leasing an attractive option - it is flexible, you can terminate the lease early in some cases, and it opens the door to the latest technology without having to purchase new equipment constantly.

-When you buy equipment, you own it.
-Owning equipment adds value to your business, especially if it has a long lifespan.
-In some cases, you may also get special incentives or tax breaks, like Section 179 and Section 168(k) of the IRS Tax Code, when you buy upfront.
-However, buying equipment outright often requires more capital upfront, depending on how you finance it.
-Unless you have a maintenance or upgrade agreement, you’re stuck with the product you purchased until you decide to sell it yourself.
+Depending on how you finance it, buying the equipment may require quite a bit more capital upfront.
+Additionally, unless you have a maintenance or upgrade agreement, you’re stuck with your purchase until you decide to sell it and are responsible for all maintenance to keep it running.
 If you’re confident that the equipment you’re interested in will be what you need for several years down the line, buying it will cost more upfront, but it can be more economical in the long run.

 How to Get A Business Equipment Loan